shubhampathak/autosetup/README.md

 # autosetup
 Auto setup is a simple bash script (compatible with Debian based distributions like Ubuntu and Kali) to install and setup necessary softwares/tools after doing Fresh Install.

-> Script is completely based on InfoSec/Bug Bounty reconnaissance tools I use regularly.
+> Script is completely based on InfoSec/Bug Bounty reconnaissance tools as well as some apps I use regularly like Skype, Chrome etc.
 > You can Modify it according to your need.

 ![AutoSetup.sh](https://user-images.githubusercontent.com/20816337/58801810-399ecb80-8629-11e9-8dd7-eb6169195a9b.png)